Define a Kubernetes Cluster Build Infrastructure

 - For Harness-specific permission requirements, see permission required for CI.

-- Typically, you install the Harness Kubernetes Delegate in the same cluster you use as your build infrastructure.
-Ensure that the cluster also has enough memory and CPU for the Delegate you install.
+- Install the Harness Kubernetes Delegate on the same cluster you use as your build infrastructure.
+Make sure that the cluster has enough memory and CPU for the Delegate you are installing.

 To create a new Kubernetes cluster, see: